elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name }}/README.md

 Here are certain commands that you might find useful:

-- Making a virtual environment
+- Make a virtual environment

 ```sh
 make v
 ```

-- Installing all dependencies including optional dependencies
+- Install all dependencies including optional dependencies

 ```sh
 make i